cheerful multiethnic students with notepads and textbooks together

 Shameless plug incoming…

 I created a printable that is perfect for students to use every single morning before leaving for class.
-It’s called Morning Minutes.
-Included is a gratitude section, morning habits section, and a to-do list tailored to have your most important tasks.
+It’s called Morning Minutes and I’m making it free.
+Included is a gratitude section, a morning habits section, and a to-do list tailored to have your most important tasks.
 Check it out if you want a simple, affordable, daily to-do list that motivates you to have your best day, every day!

 12. Find good music playlists for studying